 Applicants that propose formal project implementation partners (i.e., as subrecipients) must include a brief description of such partners, including a description of the partners' role in implementing the proposed project strategy and how this approach will strengthen the overall proposal.
 Applicants must provide documentation demonstrating these partners' support and commitment to the project.

-3) Personnel (up to 5 points)
+3) Personnel

 a) Key Personnel